ericcapo/marky-coco/README.md

 ## ADVANCED USAGE
 Standards input files are paired-end fastq files (sample_1.fastq & sample_2.fastq).
 Alternately, intermediate files can be used with marky.sh because the pipeline in based on a snakemake structure.
-To work, you need to be placed in the sample_tmp folder as following:
+To work, you need to put your files in the sample_tmp folder as following:
 * sample_tmp/sample_P1.fastq & sample_tmp/sample_P2.fastq # cleaned fastq files
 * sample_tmp/sample_megahit/final.contigs.fa # megahit outputs
 * sample_tmp/sample.bam # bowtie2 outputs